Alexiou981/sonicart/README.md

 REFERENCES:
 <br>
-John Cage's intervie on what is silence:
+John Cage's interview on what is silence:
 <br>
 https://www.youtube.com/watch?v=pcHnL7aS64Y
 <br>